What do we mean?

 - All course communication must be done using Bath platforms & Bath email addresses.
 Non-Bath digital platforms must not be used for essential course communication from staff.

 - Non-Bath platforms should not be used for live teaching sessions or tutorials.
-Only Re:View, Adobe Connect & Microsoft Teams can be used for live sessions.
+Only Re:View, Zoom & Microsoft Teams can be used for live sessions.

 - Using a digitally inaccessible tool exclusively or where students with accessibility needs would miss out.